UVVM/UVVM/doc/source/uvvm_intro.rst

 **********************************************************************************************************************************
 Prerequisites
 **********************************************************************************************************************************
-UVVM is tool and library independent, but it must be compiled with VHDL-2008.
+UVVM is tool and library independent, but it must be compiled with VHDL-2008 or newer.
 The latest release of UVVM has been tested with the following simulators:

 * ModelSim